-BT Call Protect is a brand new free service exclusively available to BT landline customers that helps stop nuisance calls, giving you peace of mind so that you can answer the phone without worrying whether it’s a sales call, another PPI inquiry or an automated marketing message.
+BT Call Protect is a free service exclusively available to BT landline customers that helps stop nuisance calls, giving you peace of mind so that you can answer the phone without worrying whether it’s a sales call, another PPI inquiry or an automated marketing message.

 BT Call Protect proactively monitors nuisance calls and automatically stops them getting through to your phone by sending them directly to a junk voicemail.
 You can manage your calls in three ways: